JHDatz/Twitter-Project/README.md

 for students to engage in.

 The goal of this project is to create a computer program that can classify injury reports from twitter data in Baseball.
-The best model found during the 8-week course and competition was a pre-trained RoBERTa Neural Network.
+The best model found currently is an XLNet Deep Learning Neural Network.
 The long-term goal of this project is to collect all injury data possible for sports players so that a more direct analysis of the impact of injuries can be completed.

-Among all applicants, this project won 1st place for its direct impact/inspiration on industry and soundness of research.
+Among all applicants, this project won 1st place.

 <center>